nature1995/AI-Image-classifiers-on-Django-with-RESTAPI/README.md

 [![Build Status](https://travis-ci.com/nature1995/AI-plateform-server.svg?token=ihxd9jwdJ367UvYy3j9G&branch=master)](https://travis-ci.com/nature1995/AI-plateform-server)

 ## Introduction
-A Keras deep learning image classify Django server with REST API.
+A Keras deep learning image classifiers on Django server with REST API.
+It can help you quickly deploy and apply already trained models.

 ## Purposals
-This project provides image processing and recognition capabilities in the field of artificial intelligence by building web services.
-Those features can be conveniently and quickly used on mobile phones, computers, and tablets.
-Provide a good user experience and a beautiful interface。
+Nowadays, more and more image recognition models have been designed, but most of the results are derived from simulations and are not applied to actual deployments.
+Through the actual application deployment, not only the performance of the model can be detected, but also the invisible problem of its existence can be detected.
+It can be of great help to model optimization and model improvement.
+The main purpose of this project is to build a Django web-based REST API
+    model for deploying deep learning image recognition models while testing the performance of the model.

+## Key words

 ## Features
-- [x] Create Django web server in local
 - [x] Add Account management funtion
 - [x] Add Login & Signup
-- [x] Buy and set cloud server (Alibaba Cloud), then install environment
 - [x] Add Django Rest Framework
-- [x] Run my Django web in cloud server
 - [x] Optimize front-end interface, adapt to mobile and PC interface
 - [x] Design front-end and back-end interactive interfaces
 - [x] Add feature: Face comparison